RESOURCES

 How Does Beam Steering Work?

 Beam steering controls and redirects various kinds of beams by manipulating the instrument emitting the beam or a medium it passes through.
 There are multiple beam steering techniques and components, which vary depending on the type of beam being steered.
-We'll explore how each type of beam steering works, the available methods, and key technologies.
+Optimal beam steering performance is achieved through careful integration of control electronics and independently controlled components.
+We’ll explore how each type of beam steering works, where the direction and angle of the beam are determined and calculated based on system parameters and control inputs, as well as the available methods and key technologies.

 • Mechanical mirror-based gimbals